Thermophysical properties of air:

 ag = acceleration of gravity (9.81 m/s2)

-dm = dρ = change of mass in the balloon (kg)
+dm = V dρ = change of mass in the balloon (kg)

 dρ = change in density due to temperature difference (kg/m3)